yypy22/gsoc_try/README.md

 Final eval draft for 12/09/2023 https://docs.google.com/document/d/1yxQH6hk-_fjIM9U0fx14OcezMwBUcIlM2WC-AM8O5Y8/edit

-I use this https://tool.konisimple.net/text/hinshi_keitaiso to understand a part of speech classification type like noun, verb, suffix, etc...
+I use this https://tool.konisimple.net/text/hinshi_keitaiso to understand a part of speech classification types like noun, verb, suffix, etc...

 Eng rlx file has 650 lines and for jpn I will set the goal to have it